gespona/depthai-unity-plugin/README.md

 ![Demo](img/head-pose-rt.gif)

-Note: Blocky guy is from Block People free demo so it's included in the repo but you can find also on the AssetStore
+Note: Blocky guy is from Block People free demo asset so it's included in the repo but you can find it also on the Unity AssetStore

 ## API